newsraft/newsraft/README.md

-# Feedeater

-Feed reader for terminal

-## Description
+# Description

-Feedeater is a piece of software that aggregates syndicated web content such as blogs, newspapers and podcasts in one location for easy viewing in your terminal.
-The updates distributed may include news posts, journal tables of contents, audio and video recordings, etc.
+Feedeater is a piece of software that aggregates syndicated web content such as blogs, newspapers and podcasts in one location for easy access from your terminal.

 Feedeater is greatly inspired by [Newsboat](https://www.newsboat.org).

-## Dependencies
+# Dependencies

 * ncursesw >= 6.2